JupiterOne-Archives/docs/knowledgeBase/compliance_and-reporting/insights-dashboards.md

 Here are a few example boards and their configurations: [https://github.com/JupiterOne/insights-dashboards](https://github.com/JupiterOne/insights-dashboards).

+To learn more about how to use the dashboards, see [General Insights Dashboard Functionality](../insights-dashboards-general.md).

 ## Import Prebuilt Insights Dashboards

 1. Go to https://github.com/JupiterOne/insights-dashboards to see the list of prebuilt dashboards available for you to import into your JupiterOne account